European Journal of Neurodegenerative Diseases 2021; 10(1) January-June: 14-21

 INTRODUCTION

 Major depressive disorder (MDD) is a frequent and disabling psychiatric condition and public health issue that is characterized by low mood and functional burden.
-The World Health Organization describes depression was“sadness, loss of interest or pleasure, feelings of guilt or low self-worth, disturbed sleep or appetite, feelings of tiredness, and poor concentration” (1).
+The World Health Organization describes depression as “sadness, loss of interest or pleasure, feelings of guilt or low self-worth, disturbed sleep or appetite, feelings of tiredness, and poor concentration” (1).
 As of 2015, it was estimated that 322 million people worldwide were living with depression (1).
 It is one of the primary causes of worldwide disability and has a high lifetime prevalence rate (2).
 MDD can have symptoms ranging from mild to severe, can be periodic or long-lasting, and can severely impair the functioning of daily life for an individual.
 In addition, sufferers have a higher risk of suicidality, and ultimately, suicide (3).

 MDD is a heterogeneous disorder with a complicated pathophysiology, involving environmental and hereditary factors, and increasing evidence implicates the involvement of the immune system.
 Proinflammatory cytokines such as interleukin-1 (IL-1), IL-6, and tumor necrosis factor (TNF) are seen at increased levels in MDD (4) and are associated with the occurrence of depression-like symptoms (5).
-Immune activation and the subsequent continual release of proinflammatory cytokines can raise cortisol levels by affecting the hypothalamic–pituitary–adrenal (HPA) axis (6 -7).
-Chronic stress can lead to continual elevation of cortisol levels and desensitization of glucocorticoid receptors, resulting in decreased hippocampal neurogenesis (8).
+Immune activation and the subsequent continual release of proinflammatory cytokines can raise cortisol levels by affecting the hypothalamic–pituitary–adrenal (HPA) axis (6-7).

 As biomarkers, proinflammatory cytokines such as IL-1, IL-6, and TNF, may be able to indicate risk for certain subsets of depression and could be useful in therapeutic treatment (9).
 In addition, inhibition of proinflammatory cytokine levels could be curative.